telliott99/MySwift2/chapter3/sort_algorithms.rst

         var smallest: Int = 0
         for i in 0..<n-1 {
             smallest = i
-            // look for one smaller
-            for j in i+1..<n {
+            // now look for one even smaller for j in i+1..<n {
                 if a[j] < a[smallest] {
                     smallest = j